103-year-old Gandhian back home after winning COVID battle | Education

 A bachelor of science from the Central College, Bengaluru, he was into the teaching profession and tried his hand at journalism by bringing out a newspaper called Pauravani.

-Age did not diminish the spirit of Doreswamy as he is still an active social activist taking part in various agitations till the COVID-19 broke out.
+Age did not diminish the spirit of Doreswamy as he was an active social activist taking part in various agitations till the COVID-19 broke out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)